Markup And Pricing Analysis

 By using these two examples it shows that to generate 25.9 percent revenue on these computers you would have to have a markup or 35 percent.

-At North Star Tax and Accounting we help businesses determine using the markup and gross margins calculations, as well as a host of other factors to determine a pricing structure and strategy.
+At North Star Tax & Accounting we help businesses determine using the markup and gross margins calculations, as well as a host of other factors to determine a pricing structure and strategy.
 We can run numbers a few different ways to help you increase your profits by charging the right price for your product or service.